mtgjson/mtgjson-website/docs/getting-started/index.md

 :::

-### Abstract Models
+### Abstract Data Models

-Abstract Models have abnormal data objects that are not clearly defined.
+Abstract Data Models have abnormal data objects that are not clearly defined.
 They tend to have many nested properties with non-unique keys so documentation is formalized with example data.

-For example, `AllPrices.json` uses the [All Prices](/abstract-models/all-prices/) Abstract Model in its `data` property.
+For example, `AllPrices.json` uses the [All Prices](/data-models/all-prices/) Abstract Data Model in its `data` property.

 ## GraphQL API